 - Transfer to Four-Year Colleges and Universities - Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
 Required courses for any major at four-year institutions may vary.

-- The physical science elective requirement can be satisfied by courses with the following prefixes: CHM and PHY.
+- The laboratory science elective requirement can be satisfied by courses with the following prefixes: CHM and PHY.

-- The social science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY and SOC.
+- The social/behavioral science elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, HIS, PLS, PSY and SOC.

 - Part-time students should consult their faculty advisors regarding appropriate course sequences.